Fujifilm X100 vs Olympus E-M10

 Of the two cameras under consideration, the Fujifilm X100 features an APS-C sensor and the Olympus E-M10 a Four Thirds sensor.
 The sensor area in the E-M10 is 40 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 2.0.
 The sensor in the X100 has a native 3:2 aspect ratio, while the one in the E-M10 offers a 4:3 aspect.

 Despite having a smaller sensor, the E-M10 offers a higher resolution of 15.9 megapixels, compared with 12.2 MP of the X100.
 This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.76μm versus 5.53μm for the X100).
 However, it should be noted that the E-M10 is much more recent (by 3 years and 4 months) than the X100, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.
-Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.
+Coming back to sensor resolution, it should be mentioned that the E-M10 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.